Durge5/ThemeBleedPy/README.md

 If the file has a "999" version number is used it will call the ReviseVersionIfNecessary function, which unsafely loads a .dll file, allowing an attacker to load an unchecked library file.
 # Why Another PoC?
 I put this together because I couldn't get the C# code to compile in linux, probably due to my own ignorance of how it works, I know how to code python though.
+# Notable Lines:
+Lines 44-53 in ThemeBleedServer.py/overrideSmb2Create - This is where the path change happens Lines 191-End in ThemeBleedServer.py - Server Creation